Abhyankar's conjectures in Galois theory: Current status and future directions: Projective covers

 Given $p$-group $G$ of rank $g$, we have a converse to the above condition when we consider $\pi_A$ of a generic curve of genus $g$.
 To see this, recall that by the Burnside Basis theorem $\sigma(G)=g$ if and only if $G/ \Phi(G)$ has $p$-rank $g$, where $\Phi(G)$ is the Frattini subgroup of $G$.
-Then since $\pi_1(D)$ has $p$-cohomological dimension $1$ \cite[Theorem 5.1 or Corollary 5.2] {SGA4}, it suffices to show (by \cite[I, Section 3.4, Proposition 16]{Ser94}) that the elementary abelian group $G/ \Phi(G)$ lies in $\pi_A$ of the generic curve of genus $g$; but this holds since the Hasse-Witt invariant is $\leq g$.
+Then since $\pi_1(D)$ has $p$-cohomological dimension $1$ \cite[Theorem 5.1 or Corollary 5.2] {SGA4}, it suffices to show (by \cite[I, Section 3.4, Proposition 16]{Ser94}) that the elementary abelian group $G/ \Phi(G)$ lies in $\pi_A$ of the general curve of genus $g$; but this holds since the Hasse-Witt invariant of such a curve is $g$.
 Also, by \cite{shaf} the maximal pro-$p$-quotient of $\pi_1(D)$ is a free profinite $p$-group.